JuanVilla424/github-cicd-template/CODE_OF_CONDUCT.md

 ## 🤝 Our Commitment

 We are committed to fostering an open and welcoming environment for all contributors.
-As such, everyone who participates in **Quipux** is expected to adhere to the following code of conduct.
+As such, everyone who participates in **GitHub CICD Template** is expected to adhere to the following code of conduct.

 ## 🌟 Expected Behavior